I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 One facility in Texas was intended to conduct research into vulture scavenging but, not surprisingly, nearby residents and a small airport kicked up a fuss over having the birds circling in the sky and dining on the bodies.

-However, there are now two body farms in Texas where the effects of decomposition is studied in a variety of topographical and climate conditions.
+However, there are now two body farms in Texas where the effects of decomposition are studied in a variety of topographical and climate conditions.

 The science is booming.
 A body farm opened in Colorado and there are plans for several others.